 My only real trick is how I artfully cover mistakes.
 Good artists learn to be great by artfully covering their mistakes or learns how to make their mistakes, or slip ups, their unique handwriting or a wondrous stylisation that everyone loves.

 All the other, so called tricks, are useful tools employed by learned craftsmen to demonstrate; depth of field, light, colour, expression, movement and life.
-They are very much taught skills and can be taught to anyone, through practice and patience and aren’t really tricks as such.
+They are very much taught skills and can be taught to anyone, through practice and patience they aren’t really tricks as such.

 Myke seems to live the dream?
 Are there any unfulfilled ambitions?